Skip to content

 Ronald E. McNair Post Baccalaureate Achievement Program

 The Washington State Opportunity Scholarship helps low- and middle-income Washington State residents earn first bachelor's degrees.
-More than 750 scholarships will be awarded to new students who will be college freshmen, sophomores or juniors fall of the 2013-14 academic year.
-These students will receive $1,000 renewable scholarship each year, (provided they continue to meet the renewal criteria), to help in their pursuit of four-year degrees in the following eligible high demand programs of study: Science, Technology, Engineering, Math (STEM) or Health Care.
+Scholarships will be awarded to students who will be college freshmen, sophomores or juniors fall of the 2013-14 academic year.
+These students will receive $2500-$7500 each year, (provided they continue to meet the renewal criteria), to help in their pursuit of four-year degrees in the following eligible high demand programs of study: Science, Technology, Engineering, Math (STEM) or Health Care.

 The scholarships on this website are compiled by the Academic Success Center.
 You can click on the links to get to the main website.